Navedms/MyNextVacation/README.md

 * [react-native-vector-icons]

+## Download
+App Store (iOS):
+Google Play (Android):

 ## Usage

 After downloading and launching the app, You will see only one screen.
 Press on the search button.
 We'll randomly select a destination for you.
 Click on the marker that pops up on the map to discover more about the place.
 Want to explore another spot?
 Click the search button again.
+Have fun!